jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 3. Requirements
 ---------------

-This practical requires at least version 3.6 of the EnMAP-Box 3.
+This tutorial requires at least version 3.6 of the EnMAP-Box 3.
 There might be some minor changes for higher versions (e.g., changed menu labels, added parameter options, etc.).